Pranitha-rudraraju/VM_tech_test/Readme.md

 Environment setup for Apache beam batch job:
    1) installed apache beam in vscode using `pip install apache-beam`
-   2) created virtual environment using `python -m venv .venv`
+   2) creating virtual environment using `python -m venv .venv` to run the pipeline.
+   3) if you need to run the code you have to run `pip install -r requirements.txt`
    3) created project name called `VM_pipeline`
    4) downloaded the data from given location and saved as `transactions.csv`